cs3157/recitations/practice/recitation-2/directions.md

      compiled files being removed, the entire project being compiled, and the compiled file being executed. **NOTE**: This requirement is incredibly bad practice, but will illustrate a point about Makefiles.
-  4. The executable should be called "main"
+  4. The executable should be called "main" and should have debugging flags

 p1/main.c